jacobaustin123/Coral/README.md

 The Coral GitHub page provides installers for MacOS and several Linux distributions. **These installers can be found on the [Releases page](https://github.com/ja3067/Coral/releases)**.
 These require that clang be installed.

-To build the language from the source, you must have OCaml 4.07.0, ocaml-llvm, and clang already installed.
-To build Coral from the source *with OCaml, ocaml-llvm, and gcc/clang already installed*, run:
+To build the language from the source, **you must have OCaml 4.07.\*, ocaml-llvm, and clang already installed**.
+To build Coral from the source with OCaml, ocaml-llvm, and gcc/clang already installed, run:

 ```bash
 > git clone https://github.com/ja3067/Coral.git